-As given under Environment protection Act, 1986, numerous rules have been notified on a periodical basis by the Ministry of Environment and Forest and climate change that lays down issues related to manufacturing of plastic and its waste management.
+As given under the Environment Protection Act, of 1986, numerous rules have been notified on a periodical basis by the Ministry of Environment and Forest and climate change that lays down issues related to the manufacturing of plastic and its waste management.

-The concept of EPR emerged with the concerted efforts of the man named Thomas Lindquist in the year 1990.
-This concept thrusts the careful end of life management of the product in the hands of the manufacturer or the producer.
+The concept of EPR emerged with the concerted efforts of a man named Thomas Lindquist in the year 1990.
+This concept thrusts the careful end-of-life management of the product in the hands of the manufacturer or the producer.
 Germany became the first country to successfully launch the scheme related to EPR in the year of 1991.
 Following it, many other countries came forward and showcased the implementation of the said scheme.
 It proved to be beneficial in managing almost all types of waste streams.

-The quintessential attribute of the EPR policy lies in product’s end of life management carried out in a sustainable manner.
-This policy entails the shift in burden of managing waste especially the plastic ones, from the shoulders of the taxpayers and local bodies to that of the manufacturers or producers.
+The quintessential attribute of the EPR policy lies in the product’s end-of-life management carried out in a sustainable manner.
+This policy entails a shift in the burden of managing waste, especially plastic, from the shoulders of the taxpayers and local bodies to that of the manufacturers or producers.
 This stems from the complex nature of the plastic products.
 Apart from the finished products, the plastic packaging that is widely used is also posing a threat owing to its complexity.

-EPR in India is a fairly newer concept and therefore it would require great amounts of efforts and attention by the stakeholders to turn it into a successful venture.
+EPR in India is a fairly newer concept and therefore it would require great amounts of effort and attention by the stakeholders to turn it into a successful venture.

 EPR and Plastic Waste Management Rules in India

-Waste plastic finds its source of origin from the factories, industrial plants and other godowns.
-A clear understanding of the plastic waste can be obtained if we look at it either at pre consumer level or its production following the industrial process.
+Waste plastic finds its source of origin in factories, industrial plants and other godowns.
+A clear understanding of plastic waste can be obtained if we look at it either at the pre-consumer level or its production following the industrial process.